meowteusz/waypoint/README.md

 # Waypoint - Ergonomic PATH Management

-A `$PATH` manager that stores paths in a structured JSON format with metadata, validates them, and generates the final `$PATH` string for shell consumption.
+A `$PATH` manager that stores paths in a more easily readable and shareable JSON format.
+Paths are validated before addition to the file, and can be tagged, activated, and ordered by priority.
+A future release will allow for custom JSON format simply by editing the JSON file (with the core three staying as location, priority, and active).

 ## Key Features